empackjs/empack/README.md

 ## Documentation

-For more information,see the [documentation](https://empackjs.github.io/empack/)
+For more information, see the [documentation](https://empackjs.github.io/empack/)